 Construction of Cone Shaped Water Tanks using Post-Tensioning Systems

-In the modern water processing techniques Singapore sees a possibility to solve its perennial water shortage problem.
+Singapore sees in the modern water processing techniques a possibility to solve its perennial water shortage problem.

 About 4.4 million people in the citystate of Singapore live on an area as small as 683 km2.
 Due to its geographical constraints and a population density of 6,400 inhabitants/km2, Singapore severely lacks sufficient natural drinking water sources.

 Public Utilities Board favors the term "recycling" for turning waste water into "ultra clean" water.
 This treated water called "newater" in Singapore will again have drinking water quality after elaborate treatment processes.

 As a specialist subcontractor Utraco Structural Systems Pte.
 Ltd. (USS), DYWIDAG's licensee in Singapore, was significantly involved in the design and construction of two elevated cone shaped water tanks for the "Tampines Newater Service Reservoir" project.
 Construction of these elevated tanks was necessary to store recycled "newater" from a nearby water treatment plant.
 In particular, the storage capacities serve to supply nearby electronics chip manufacturing facilities with the ultra pure water they require.

 The two elevated water tanks have a storage capacity of 8,448 m3 each and were 31.5 m above ground at their brims.
 The tanks have a maximum diameter of 43.0 m, a central access reinforced concrete core measuring 5.9 m in diameter and are capped at their top with a steel roof.